phoenix-akash/Portfolio-html1/README.md

-It is a Online Resume made by HTML as a begginer developer.
+It is a Online Resume made using HTML as a begginer developer.